Start Date

 Frequently Asked Questions

 One of the main advantages of studying online is not having to be logged on at set times.
 You can log into your learning materials when it suits you and participate asynchronously to discussion boards, complete readings or any other tasks required.
-Every now and then, your Online Learning Advisor will facilitate a ‘webinar’ and whilst we recommend you attend, it is not mandatory.
+Every now and then, your Online Learning Advisor will facilitate a ‘webinar’ and while we recommend you attend, it is not mandatory.
 The sessions are typically recorded for you to view at your convenience.

-Whilst the content and learning outcomes of your course is the same as the on-campus option, your course has been purpose built for online learners to acknowledge the different needs and challenges for students studying virtually.
+While the content and learning outcomes of your course is the same as the on-campus option, your course has been purpose-built for online learners to acknowledge the different needs and challenges for students studying virtually.

 Of course.
 Whether you study on-campus or online, your learning outcomes and qualification are the same.
 Even to the point of when you graduate, you will receive the same testamur.
 A testamur is your graduation certificate and is does not specify your mode of study.
 Regardless of whether you study online or on-campus you will still be getting the same qualification from an internationally ranked university.

 At Western Sydney University Online, we are dedicated to helping our students.
 Our Student Advisors are on hand to make your transition to university as smooth as possible.
-They are available via phone, email 7 days a week, 8am to 9pm on weekdays and 10am-6pm on weekends.
+They are available via phone and email 7 days a week, 8am to 9pm on weekdays and 10am to 6pm on weekends.
 Once you are in your online classroom, your Online Learning Advisors will be there to guide your learning and there is plenty of assessment support services at your fingertips throughout your studies.

 Related Articles